Skip to main content

 First-Time Sounding Sensations: What to Expect Session by Session

 Not everyone's timeline is the same, but here's what most people report, and it matches my own experience closely.
+The shape of the curve, in three snapshots:

 Session 1: Mostly exploratory.
 You're learning to relax, getting used to the insertion feeling, and probably won't reach deep pleasure yet.
 You might feel the "need to pee" sensation strongly.
 That's fine.
 You're building familiarity.
 People with a vulva may progress a bit faster here, since the shorter urethra means less unfamiliar territory to cover.